6110-sp25/6110-sp25.github.io/_pages/project/phase_5.md

   - You **must** implement a register allocator and at least one dataflow optimization

 - **25%**: Compiler performance: the performance of your final Decaf compiler on the Derby benchmark suite.
-  - **Note:** Your grade for this part will be capped at 10/25 points if your compiler does not produce correct code for all of the Phase 3 and Phase 4 test cases
+  - **Note:** Your grade for this part will be capped at 10/25 points if your compiler does not produce correct code for all of the Phase 3-5 test cases